Road Trip From Houston To Big Bend National Park

 - Pedernales Falls State Park – a swim in the Pedernales River will leave you rejuvenated and ready to tackle the rest of the route

-- Texas Hills Country - this area's limestone hills make it one of the most beautiful stretches of nature in all of Texas
+- Texas Hill Country - this area's limestone hills make it one of the most beautiful stretches of nature in all of Texas

 - Fredericksburg – this city's German history is preserved through its iconic Pioneer Museum